it-academy-svhec/security-plus-general/student_instructions.md

 ## Prerequisites
 1. Install X2Go Client on your local machine https://wiki.x2go.org/doku.php/download:start
+1. Ensure you have ssh by running `ssh -V` in Command Prompt or a Terminal window on your local machine

 ## Accessing your VM
 1. Review the VM credentials: